-The City established Sick Leave Bank B effective May 11, 2015.
+The City established Sick Leave Bank B effective November 11, 2015.

-- A. Initial Transfer to Sick Leave Bank B: Employees hired prior to May 11, 2015 shall have their sick leave hours moved to a separate leave bank named Sick Leave Bank B. - B. Bank B Accrual: No additional leave will accrue to Bank B. - C. Bank B Use: Employees may continue to use Bank B time under the same provisions as regular sick leave. - D. Bank B Cash Out: Employees with Sick Leave Bank B hours in excess of four hundred and eighty (480) may, annually at the employee's option, sell back to the City up to seventy-two (72) hours.
+- A. Initial Transfer to Sick Leave Bank B: Employees hired prior to November 11, 2015 shall have their sick leave hours moved to a separate leave bank named Sick Leave Bank B. - B. Bank B Accrual: No additional sick leave shall be accrued to Sick Leave Bank B. - C. Bank B Use: Employees may continue to use Bank B under the same provisions as Sick Leave Bank A Section 7.1(A) "Sick Leave Use". - D. Bank B Cash Out: Employees with Sick Leave Bank B hours in excess of four hundred and eighty (480) may, annually at the employee's option, sell back to the City up to seventy-two (72) hours.
 For cash-out purposes, sick leave in Sick Leave Bank B shall be based on the current hourly rate of pay earned by employees immediately preceding May 11, 2015.
 In the event the City Council determines the City has a financial problem, it shall direct the City Manager to reject sick leave "buybacks" for the fiscal year.
-The City Manager shall meet with the Association prior to such action; however, such meeting shall not be construed as a "meet and confer" obligation. - E. Bank B Separation: Upon retirement from the City, employees with a balance exceeding 480 hours may cash out any hours exceeding 480, at the base hourly pay rate effective May 11, 2015.
-Hours up to and including 480 are not eligible for cash out.

-Upon retirement from the City, employees may apply unused sick leave toward CalPERS service credit, up to the maximum hours allowed by CalPERS per California Government Code 20965.
-Any remaining sick leave hours are forfeited.
+The City Manager shall meet with the Association prior to such action; however, such meeting shall not be construed as a "meet and confer" obligation. - E. Bank B Separation: Upon Retirement from the City, employees with a balance exceeding 480 hours may cash out any hours exceeding 480, at the base hourly pay rate effective May 11, 2015.
+Hours up to and including 480 are not eligible for cash out. - Upon retirement from the City, employees may apply unused sick leave toward CalPERS service credit, up to the maximum hours allowed by CalPERS per California Government Code 20965.
+Any remaining sick leave hours are forfeited..